Implantable Collamer Lens (ICL)

 The implantable collamer lens procedure, or ICL for short, differs from cataract surgery in that it is a phakic procedure, meaning the eye’s natural lens is not removed.
-An ICL is an artificial lens, similar in function to a contact lens, which is implanted in front of the eye’s natural lens, but behind the iris, so that it is practically invisible to outside observers.
-The ICL procedure corrects moderate to severe myopia (nearsightedness).
+An ICL is an artificial lens, similar in function to a contact lens, which is implanted in front of the eye’s natural lens but behind the iris so that it is practically invisible to outside observers.
+The ICL procedure corrects moderate to severe myopia (nearsightedness: those who can see up close) and/or astigmatism.

-The first ICl was implanted in 1993 and FDA studies began shortly thereafter in 1997.
+The first ICL was implanted in 1993 and FDA studies began shortly thereafter in 1997.
 Dr. Robert Rivera was one of the initial investigators in the FDA trials.
-There have been over 250,000 ICLs implanted so far, and a new lens is implanted world-wide every seven minutes.
+There have been over 1 million ICLs implanted so far, and a new lens is implanted world-wide every seven minutes.

-During the ICL procedure no corneal tissue is removed.
-The lens is inserted through a small 3 mm self-sealing incision where no stitches are needed.
-The lens is inserted behind the iris, and in front of the natural lens where it cannot be seen or felt.
-Vision is significantly improved immediately after surgery, and continues to improve over the next few days.
+During the ICL procedure, no corneal tissue is removed.
+The lens is inserted through a 3 mm self-sealing incision where no stitches are needed.
+The lens is inserted behind the iris and in front of the natural lens where it cannot be seen or felt.
+Vision is significantly improved immediately after surgery and continues to improve over the next few days.
 Vision is often described as ultra-high definition.
 As with all surgeries, there is some risk with ICL surgery.
 Risk can be minimized by selecting an experienced surgeon and the right surgical environment.
-Your doctor will discuss potential risks and benefits of ICL surgery with you prior to determining candidacy and help you make an informed decision regarding whether or not ICL surgery is right for you.
+Your doctor will discuss potential risks and benefits of ICL surgery with you prior to determining candidacy to help you make an informed decision regarding whether or not ICL surgery is right for you.

 You may be a candidate for Visian® ICL eye surgery if you:

 A thorough vision correction examination is required to determine if you are a candidate for ICL surgery.
-Our Sandy Utah office provides complimentary vision correction surgery examinations for patients who have not had previous vision correction surgery, and are now considering ICL or laser vision correction surgery in Utah.
+Our Draper, Utah office provides complimentary vision correction surgery examinations for patients who have not had previous vision correction surgery and are now considering ICL or laser vision correction surgery in Utah.

 No, most patients state that they are very comfortable throughout the procedure.
 Your ophthalmologist will use topical anesthetic drops prior to the procedure and may choose to administer a light sedative as well.